Need a guilt-free holiday in a tropical paradise? Check out the greenest Caribbean hotels for some ideas!

 Here’s a list of what we think are 5 of the Greenest Caribbean Hotels that are putting forth some of the strongest efforts towards making tourism on these beautiful islands more ethical and ecological.

-Belle Mont Farm prides itself on being able to provide guests with organic, locally grown fruit and vegetables, delivering them directly to the doorsteps of the luxury, boutique rooms each morning.
-As visitors explore the stunning surrounding grounds, they are greeted with ‘pick me signs’ hanging from the fruit trees, allowing guests to act as purveyors of their own snacks and even selecting what goes into their meals.
+Belle Mont Farm prides itself on being able to provide guests with organic, locally grown fruit and vegetables.
+They’re delivered directly to the doorsteps of the luxurious boutique rooms each morning.
+As you explore the stunning surrounding grounds, you’ll find ‘pick me signs’ hanging from the fruit trees.
+Grab your own snacks, or select what goes into your daily meals yourself!

-The sustainability of the hotel is clear throughout the entire location; many of the ingredients of the gourmet dishes served in its restaurants are grown on the resort, and all products used within the spa are natural and indigenous to the island (with an emphasis on cinnamon and nutmeg scents).
-In additon, the beach club only offers non-motorised water sports.
+The sustainability of the hotel is clear throughout the entire location.
+Many of the ingredients of the gourmet dishes served in its restaurants are grown on the resort.
+And all products used within the spa are natural and indigenous to the island (with an emphasis on cinnamon and nutmeg scents).
+In addition, the beach club only offers non-motorised water sports.

 Mount Cinnamon has a variety of different accommodation possibilities, from poolside suites, luxurious private villas and even the decadent Azzura Castle – all of which are staffed solely by locals.
 The government of Grenada is keen to keep its land pristine and protected by encouraging investors in hotels to provide local economies with significant contributions.
 “In my mind, it is supremely important to give something tangible back to the local communities to help them to thrive long term”, explains Micha Rose Emmett from CS Global Partners.

 The Dominica resort works closely with WIDECAST and has set up RoSTI – the Rosalie Sea Turtle Initiative, a program that engages residents and guests to help in the recovery of sea turtles both on the island of Dominica and within the Caribbean more widely.
-Guests are able to learn more about Rosalie Bay’s conservation efforts, witness the turtles nesting and hatching, adopt endangered turtles and participate in the resorts efforts with regards to the conservation efforts.
+Guests can witness the turtles nesting and hatching, adopt endangered turtles and participate in the resort’s conservation efforts.

 Eco-friendly?
 Check.
 Colonial charm?
 Check.
 A working plantation?
 Check.
 The Fond Doux Estate offers it all.